 Another day, another tool or app is introduced in the name of productivity and making lives easier.
 Sometimes we find a gem and sometimes we grasp at a shiny new app only to find out the old one does it better.
 When it comes to public relations, what’s truly useful out there?

-We asked SHIFTers what are some of the must-have tools they’d have a hard time living without at SHIFT:
+We asked SHIFTers about some of the must-have tools they’d have a hard time living without at SHIFT:

 By now it should be a no-brainer that every public relations professional is overly familiar with the little blue bird.
 Twitter is great for a few reasons.
 The first, and perhaps the most obvious, is that it’s a great way to monitor what people are talking about.
 From big headlines to silly trending topics, you can quickly get a pulse for what others are paying attention to.